satpalkumarofficial/Python-PasswordGenerator/README.md

 # Python-PasswordGenerator
-This is a python program to generate strong password
+This is a python program to generate strong passwords with name or without name